Cosmological forecasts for future galaxy surveys with the linear point standard ruler: Toward consistent BAO analyses far from a fiducial cosmology: Introduction

 The cosmological community targeted the comoving position of the acoustic peak as a cosmological standard ruler.
 However, for the standard ruler to work its length needs to be redshift independent.
 This property was challenged by the discovery that certain late-time non-linearities distort and shift the peak position in a redshift dependent way \cite{2008PhRvD..77d3525S}.
 As shown using flat-$\Lambda$CDM numerical simulations, these distortions are significant for parameter values close to the best fit obtained from Cosmic Microwave Background (CMB) data analysis \cite{Spergel:2006hy, 2020A&A...641A...6P}.

 The BAO community proposed a fitting methodology, called {\it BAO-Only}, to overcome this problem of late-time non-linearities.
 Instead of using peak-finding algorithms, the full CF is fit with some phenomenological templates and some choice of nuisance parameters \cite{2008ApJ...686...13S, 2012MNRAS.427.2146X}.
 In doing so, the cosmological parameters are held fixed to some fiducial values in a flat-$\Lambda$CDM cosmology (even though some of these same cosmological parameters are also being estimated).
-This methodology was shown to be unbiased on simulations in some range of parameter values (e.g.~\cite{2020MNRAS.494.2076C}); however the arbitrary choice of the functional form of the fitting template and the parameter-fixing make error estimation for the inferred parameters ambiguous and the validity of the extension to non-$\Lambda$CDM models unclear \cite{2019PhRvD..99l3515A}.
+This methodology was shown to be unbiased on simulations in some range of parameter values (e.g.~\cite{2020MNRAS.494.2076C}); however the arbitrary choice of the functional form of the fitting template and the parameter-fixing make error estimation for the inferred parameters ambiguous and the validity of the extension to non-$\Lambda$CDM models unclear \cite{2019PhRvD..99l3515A}\footnote{The authors of \cite{2020PhRvD.102l3515B} argue that the BAO-Only methodology holds for the standard flat-$\Lambda$CDM and for some extensions of it.
+While they check that the cosmological models and parameter values they considered do not significantly bias the distance measures, they ignore the error-estimation issue discussed in \cite{2019PhRvD..99l3515A}.
+Moreover, they only consider models and parameter values close to the Planck CMB results, in such a way as to effectively insert CMB related priors in their analysis.
+Finally they assume some non-linear analytic template to generate the data mocks, rather than employing N-body simulations or galaxy mocks to properly compute non-linearities.}.
 Other approaches to extracting cosmological information from galaxy clustering data suffer from the same problem \cite{2017MNRAS.466.2242B, 2021JCAP...12..054B}.

 The standard results released by the BAO community also employ ``BAO reconstruction'' algorithms: by assuming some values for the growth rate and for the galaxy-matter bias, they approximately undo the galaxies' non-linear evolution, thereby enhancing the signal-to-noise of the BAO \cite{2007ApJ...664..675E, 2012MNRAS.427.2132P}.
-However, one should ask how well we can trust the resulting uncertainty propagation (i.e.~the errorbars), given that the growth rate and the matter-bias are fixed to specific fiducial flat-$\Lambda$CDM values\footnote{Other reconstruction methodologies keep fixed other parameters and/or assume knowledge of the matter field \cite{2021PhRvD.104d3530N, 2022arXiv220301868N}.}.
+However, one should ask how well we can trust the resulting uncertainty propagation (i.e.~the errorbars), given that the growth rate and the matter-bias are fixed to specific fiducial flat-$\Lambda$CDM values\footnote{Other reconstruction methodologies keep fixed other parameters and/or assume knowledge of the matter field, that is unknown in real observations \cite{2021PhRvD.104d3530N, 2021MNRAS.506.1165L, 2022PhRvL.128t1302V, 2022arXiv220301868N}.}.